00

 Why are BOGO Sales so Effective?

-1. Boost Average Order Value (AOV)
+4. Boosts Your Average Order Value

 How to Run a Successful BOGO Sale?

 Running a BOGO sale is straightforward, especially if you use the right strategies.
-Here’s how to run a successful BOGO sale:

 Step 1: Plan Your Offer